Streaming algorithms for groups and semigroups: Part B: Distinguishers for (semi)groups

-\begin{proof} With $\mathsf{UT}_d(\mathbb{Z})$ we denote the set of all upper triangluar $(d \times d)$-matrices over $\mathbb{Z}$ with all diagonal entries equal to $1$ (so-called unitriangular matrices).
-These matrices form a f.g.~nilpotent group.
-Let $G$ be a f.g.~nilpotent group.
-Then $G$ has a f.g.~torsion-free nilpotent subgroup $H$ such that the index $[G:H]$ is finite \cite[Theorem 17.2.2]{KaMe79}.
-Moreover, there exists $d \geq 1$ such that the finitely generated torsion-free nilpotent group $H$ can be embedded into the group $\mathsf{UT}_d(\mathbb{Z})$ \cite[Theorem 17.2.5]{KaMe79}.
-By Theorem~\ref{thm-finite-ext} below it suffices to show that every $\mathsf{UT}_d(\mathbb{Z})$ has an $\epsilon(n)$-injective randomized streaming algorithm with $\epsilon(n) = 1/\log^c n$ and space complexity $\mathcal{O}(\log \log n)$.
+\begin{proof} With $\mathsf{UT}_d(\mathbb{Z})$ we denote the set of all upper triangular $(d \times d)$-matrices over $\mathbb{Z}$ with all diagonal entries equal to $1$ (so-called unitriangular matrices).
+These matrices form an f.g.~nilpotent group and every f.g.~torsion-free nilpotent group can be embedded into some $\mathsf{UT}_d(\mathbb{Z})$ \cite[Theorem 17.2.5]{KaMe79}.

+We can assume that our f.g.~nilpotent group $G$ is infinite.
+Then $G$ has an f.g.~torsion-free nilpotent subgroup $H$ such that the index $[G:H]$ is finite \cite[Theorem 17.2.2]{KaMe79}.
+Since $H$ must be also f.g., it can be embedded into $\mathsf{UT}_d(\mathbb{Z})$ for some $d \ge 1$.